Noightmore/banka_na_ostro/docs/ConOps.md

 and password to access their account information, and users will receive an email to verify their login.
 The SBS allows users to have multiple balances in their account, each representing a certain type of currency, and provides a transaction history feature that displays all incoming and outgoing payments.
 Additionally, the SBS provides a random payment generator for testing purposes.
+The Time it takes to implement the system is estimated to be 20 hours.